 When comparing Tails vs BlackArch, the Slant community recommends Tails for most people.
-In the question“What is the most secure Linux distro?”
-Tails is ranked 3rd while BlackArch is ranked 9th.
+In the question“What are the best Linux distributions for misanthropes?”
+Tails is ranked 25th while BlackArch is ranked 37th.

 Ranked in these QuestionsQuestion Ranking

 Use the Internet anonymously and circumvent censorship; all connections to the Internet are forced to go through the Tor network.

 Pro Easy to use with an USB key

 As of Feb.
 26th, 2020 there are 2460 tools in the repository.

 Pro Suitable for professionals

 You can run the OS from a LiveUSB.

 Pro Better than ArchStrike

 Contains many more tools than ArchStrike and far easier installation than ArchStrike